 Recall the observation of Ralph Waldo Emerson: “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”
 Making a difference means allowing those closest to you be free.
 Can one be useful, honorable, and compassionate by keeping those closest in cages?
 Can you successfully navigate the chaos and translate your dreams into reality by pursuing a life void of usefulness, honor, and compassion?
 Sure, anything is possible.
 But is that the strategy you want to use to navigate the chaos?

 Author Stephen King wrote “Some birds are not meant to be caged, that's all.
 Their feathers are too bright, their songs too sweet and wild.
-So you let them go, or when you open the cage to feed them they somehow fly out past you.
-And the part of you that knows it was wrong to imprison them in the first place rejoices, but still, the place where you live is that much more drab and empty for their departure.”
+So, you let them go, or when you open the cage to feed them they somehow fly out past you.
+And the part of you that knows it was wrong to imprison them in the first place rejoices, but still, the place where you live is that much drabber and emptier for their departure.”

 Unfortunately, today’s helicopter parents often imprison their children by micromanaging every decision, dictate their schedules, and control their relationships.
 Childhood, starting at its earliest ages is now a race.
 But a race to where?
 And what is the prize?
 More importantly, who determines the prize?